mfornace/lilwil/README.md

 ### `lilwil::Context`

-`lilwil::Context` is the test runner class.
+`lilwil::Context` is the primary test runner class.
 It includes an interface for creating test sections and testing various assertions. `Context` is a derived class of `BaseContext` with no additional members: its sole purpose is to give a decent API for usability.
 As such, one of the easiest ways to extend `lilwil` is to define your own class inheriting from `Context` with whatever additional methods you want; as long as `Context` is convertible to your class, this will all just work.
+(You can look at `BaseContext` in `Context.h` too see the raw test runner API.)

 Most methods on `Context` are non-const.
 However, `Context` is fine to be copied or moved around, so it has approximately the same thread safety as usual STL containers (i.e. multiple readers are fine, reading and writing at the same time is bad).
 (A default-constructed `Context` is valid but not very useful; you shouldn't construct it yourself unless you know what you're doing.)